-The General Partner or Board of Directors is required to value the SBIC’s assets annually (semi-annually, if Leverage is used) pursuant to valuation guidelines approved by SBA.
+SBICs are required to value their assets annually (semi-annually, if Leverage is used) pursuant to valuation guidelines approved by SBA.
 SBA has issued model valuation guidelines that are similar to those customarily used by venture capital firms, but do not conform with generally accepted accounting principles.

 An SBIC’s ability to borrow funds from third parties is subject to SBA regulation.
 SBICs may only incur unsecured debt.

 SBICs are required to file a variety of reports with SBA, none of which generally are considered burdensome.
 These reports include an annual financial statement which is certified to by the SBIC’s independent certified public accountants (and contains information concerning each portfolio company), valuation reports as described above, capital certificates reporting, among other things, changes in “Regulatory Capital” and “Leverageable Capital,” reports as to changes in the SBIC’s management, material litigation, a brief report describing each investment, and copies of reports sent to investors and, if applicable, to the SEC.
 SBA will conduct regulatory examinations of each SBIC on an annual basis.